matheusd/pypaperbak/README.md

   - Backing up seed files from crypto wallets

+## Installation

+Download and extract one of the releases or download the python source code and execute.

 ## Basic Usage

 Using `--sha256` prints the hash of the input (on backup) or output (on restore) file.